ajoslin103/fabric-layers-core/packages/fabric-layers-core/README.md

-# Fabric Layers v1.1.5
+# Fabric Layers v1.1.6

 An interactive coordinate-plane, grid, and layer management library for [fabric.js](https://fabricjs.com/) canvases.

 `fabric-layers` is based on the excellent original work of [ReactIndoorMapping](https://github.com/martinwairegi/ReactIndoorMapping) featured in this [blog post](https://blog.logrocket.com/build-indoor-maps-fabric-js-react/).
-The library has been refactored to be framework-agnostic while maintaining all the features of the original.
+The library has been refactored to be framework-agnostic and written in TypeScript while maintaining all the features of the original.

 ## 🚀 Running the Grid Demo